ihucos/plash/README.md

 secure than a package from debian stable or vice versa.
 Also note that keeping containers updated is more difficult than keeping "normal" system software updated.
 Furthermore note that programs could be not used to run inside semi-isolated containers and behave oddly.
-Plash uses unmodified lxc images and checks their signatures with gpgv (if in PATH).
+Plash uses unmodified lxc images.
 Using plash as root should be avoided and should not be necessary for most use cases.
 Until now plash was written by one person and of course I could be wrong about something.
 But generally speaking it really should be good enough.